mavisluan/tweet/README.md

 ## Tweet Project

-Tweet Project is built with [Create React App].
-It displays tweet cards.
+This is a simple twitter card project.
+It displays tweet cards with static data.

-It is a project for myself to practice using 'Props'.
+Each card shows a user's avatar, user name, message, posting time from now and buttons to reply, retweet and like the tweet.

 ## Project Screenshot